 - Using an ice cream maker produces a silky smooth texture

-- Since sorbet doesn't contain dairy, it's lower in fat and calories than sherbet or ice cream
+- Since a frozen fruit sorbet doesn't contain dairy, it's lower in fat and calories than sherbet or ice cream

-Strawberry Pie, Strawberry Jam, and even Strawberry Popsicles are great ways to cook with them.
+Strawberry Pie, homemade strawberry syrup, a Strawberry Acai Refresher, and even a Strawberry Lemon Drop martini, are great ways to use with them.
 By comparison, making Strawberry Sorbet seems exotic and fun at the same time.
-But since homemade sorbet is so easy to make, why not give it a go?
+But since homemade strawberry sorbet is so easy to make, why not give it a go?

 Step 1: Make the base